Stronglifts 5x5 is an excellent strength training routine. It's a program that's been around a long time too, even before it was named stronglifts.

 -Start light and take advantage of this time to really practice the lifts, get the form down. it will pay off immensely in the long run.
 Nailing down good lifting habits will help you build more muscle, strength, power, and reduce risk of injury.

--Don't be afraid to eat, and eat quite a bit.
+-Don't be afraid to eat.
+Maybe more than you're used to if you're a skinny guy.
 You will gain muscle and burn fat.
 Body transformation comes from the multiple sessions of heavy squatting, pressing and pulling.
 You will need the calories too!
 Eat to fuel the body and mind.

 Once your lifts get heavier and you are taking longer rests between sets, you will need the energy.

 -Get sleep and recovery.
 Rest days are to relax and recover.
 No lifting.
 Do some light cardio, nothing too strenuous for awhile.
 Some foam rolling or massage is beneficial.
 Once you get acclimated to the program you could add more conditioning work if needed.

 -Be careful with your lower back.
 Row and deadlift with good form, keeping your lower back safe.
 Always squeeze your glutes and push out your abs to stabilize your midsection and avoid injury.Use a belt when you start lifting heavy.
 Learn how to use it properly by pushing into the belt with your midsection.

 Do you have an experience with the stronglifts program?
 Share your success story or tips for others who begin this strength training program.